 To start a new painting, I decide on a figure or subject that fascinates me, choose one of my prepared panels, and sketch the figure onto the panel with charcoal or ink.
 Once the figure or figures are drawn in, I cut, tear and paste some paper to the piece and away I go.
 Each piece of artwork goes through a multi-phased metamorphosis which is constantly evolving and once it reaches a point where I am happy with it, the work is done.
 However, if I am not satisfied with the end result, I'll paint or collage over it and the piece continues to transform.
 My process is like a free form, improvisational dance where the dancers make up the moves as they dance.
 When I go into my studio, I try to let go, trust my instincts and have fun.
 My aim is to surprise myself and ultimately surprise the viewer, to make work that is quirky, expressive and aesthetically pleasing.

 What is my work about?
-Beauty, color, energy, and life force inspire me and because people, animals and nature abound in these qualities, they are my primary subjects.
+Movement, freedom, energy, and life force inspire me and because people, animals and nature abound in these qualities, they are my primary subjects.
 My artwork is not dark, in fact it is the opposite of darkness.
-What am I communicating?
-Freedom, love, sensuality, all of the things from the 1960’s…peace, love, flower power, the visions of an aging hippie!
 A lot of my paintings are my “happy dance” and a reclamation of the child within or inner child, a psychological concept denoting a person's original or true self.